-I have created two school history walls in the last three years.
-They are timelines that are created out of salvaged materials, photographs that are digitally altered and text.
-If you have a history that you would like to preserve and share in an innovative way, please contact me.
-I consult on projects, as well as, design and construct them.
+I have created two school history walls in the last few years.
+They are timelines that are assemblage art mixed media, created out of salvaged materials, found objects, photographs that are digitally altered and text.
+If you have a history that you would like to preserve and share in an innovative and inspirational way, please contact Crow River Studios.
+I consult on projects, as well as, design, construct and install them.

 The wall runs 60 feet down the main entrance of the Middle School.
 It is available for viewing between 8:30 to 4:00 weekdays.

 Doors, slate chalkboards and desks were salvaged from old schools and repurposed in the installation.